Research and Continuing Education Grants for Alumni

 Download the a writeable PDF of the application form here.

-Secure two letters of support and have them sent directly to the Society of Winterthur Fellows Grant Administrator at email@example.com.
-Make sure the letters clearly indicate your name as applicant.
+Secure one letter of support and have it sent directly to the Society of Winterthur Fellows Grant Administrator at firstname.lastname@example.org.
+Make sure the letter clearly indicates your name as applicant.

-Research or continuing education travel should be scheduled two to twelve months after the application deadline.
+Research or continuing education travel should be scheduled 3 to 12 months after the application deadline.

 Grant recipients are required to submit a final report to the Grant Administrator comprising a 500-1,000 word narrative and at least three images within 60 days of completion of the project or educational program.
 Reports can be submitted via email to email@example.com.
 Reports may be published in part or in full by the Society of Winterthur Fellows, including posting on the Society's website or distributed through social media platforms.